Everything Good Will Come: Niyi

 Niyi is Enitan's husband with whom she later has a child.
-At the beginning of their relationship Niyi is just like her father and tells her to stand up for her rights when the men at her job try to take advantage of her in a work-related way.
-Up until Enitan gets pregnant everything seems all right with their relationship even though Niyi acts like a child that Enitan has to take care of instead of a grown man.
-Soon Niyi expects Enitan to obey him and while his concern is for the unborn baby he also cannot handle the fact that Enitan does things that he tells her not to do.
-Niyi doesn’t want Enitan to draw interest from the government when her father is arrested but she gets arrested herself when she gets involved with Grace Ameh, who Niyi also doesn’t want Enitan to be involved with.
+At the beginning of their relationship, Niyi is just like her father and tells her to stand up for her rights when the men at her job try to take advantage of her in a work-related way.
+Up until Enitan gets pregnant everything seems all right with their relationship, even though Niyi acts like a child that Enitan has to take care of instead of a grown man.
+Soon Niyi expects Enitan to obey him, and while his concern is for the unborn baby, he also cannot handle the fact that Enitan does things that he tells her not to do.
+He doesn't want Enitan to draw interest from the government when her father is arrested, but she gets arrested herself when she becomes involved with Grace Ameh, who Niyi also doesn't want Enitan to have anything to do with.
 Niyi only helps take care of Enitan when their situation is at an extreme and the baby is in danger after Enitan's mother dies.
-Unfortunately for him, this shows that Niyi has always been capable of helping out around the house and cleaning up after himself and instead let Enitan do everything.
-This contributes to their divorce but the major reason is that Niyi refuses to support Enitan's interest helping women prisoners.
+Unfortunately for him, this shows that he has always been capable of helping out around the house and cleaning up after himself and instead let Enitan do everything.
+This contributes to their divorce, but the major reason is that Niyi refuses to support Enitan's interest in helping women prisoners.

 Grace Ameh

 Grace is the reason that Enitan is able to get more information about her father and she influences Enitan to put herself in danger.
-Enitan is arrested because she is attending a reading that Grace is a part of and both women are taken to prison where Enitan sees firsthand the treatment that women and prisoners in general.
-Grace also invites her to the group of women who campaign for prisoners and this is the group that Enitan leaves her husband for which he won’t support her interest in.
+Enitan is arrested because she is attending a reading that Grace is a part of, and both women are taken to prison where Enitan sees firsthand the treatment that women and prisoners in general receive.
+Grace also invites her into the group of women who campaign for prisoners, and this is the group that Enitan leaves her husband for when he won't support her interest in it.

-Mike is the first man whom Enitan really likes when she comes back to Nigeria from college and he treats her well.
+Mike is the first man whom Enitan really likes following her return to Nigeria from college and he treats her well.
 After she fights with her father about his son, Debayo Taiwo, she leaves her father's house for Mike's and finds him with another woman.
 This is an early example for her of how the men in her life cannot be relied upon and only think of themselves.
-Most of the men in her life, her husband and father especially, tell her to be a strong woman and to stand up for herself except when it comes to them.
+Most of the men in her life, her husband and father especially, tell her to be a strong woman and to stand up for herself except for when it comes to them.